wjwwood/ros-osx/README.md

     brew install git wget cmake subversion python

-Update you environment to use Homebrew by default:
+Update you environment to use Homebrew kegs (packages) as the default by adding these lines to your ~/.bashrc

-    echo "export PATH=\"/usr/local/share/python:/usr/local/bin:$PATH\"" >> ~/.bashrc
+    export PATH="/usr/local/share/python:/usr/local/bin:$PATH"
+    export PKG_CONFIG_PATH="/usr/local/share/pkgconfig:$PKG_CONFIG_PATH"

+And make it so by closing and opening your terminal or with this line

     . ~/.bashrc

 Install pip